John of Hesse-Braubach

 John of Hesse-Braubach (17 June 1609, Darmstadt – 1 April 1651, Ems) was a German nobleman and general.
 He was born into the House of Hesse-Darmstadt and later became Landgrave of Hesse-Braubach.

-Early life
+Biography

 Johann was born as the seventh child and second surviving son of Louis V, Landgrave of Hesse-Darmstadt and his wife, Magdalene of Brandenburg, daughter of John George, Elector of Brandenburg.

+He joined the Spanish army in early 1626, while his father was still alive, and as a captain received a company of lancers (une compagnie de lances de 200 chevaux).
+This did not, however, prevent him from undertaking a Grand Tour to Italy in 1627/28.
+From 1631 to 1635, as a colonel, later a major general, he commanded a newly recruited Swedish regiment, and after another change of sides in 1636, he took command of the Hessian-Darmstadt troops in the Imperial army.
+In 1641/42, again on the opposing side, he was commander-in-chief of the Brunswick-Lüneburg troops.

+As the Great War drew to a close, in 1643 he had his elder brother George II transfer to him the Lordship of Eppstein and the Hessian-Darmstadt share of the Lower County of Katzenelnbogen, including the district of Braubach and Marksburg Castle.

+His residence in Darmstadt was the northeast corner house on the market square, opposite the residential palace and built around 1600, which was henceforth called the "Landgrave Johann House."
+In the Fruitbearing Society, to which Johann belonged from 1639, he was known as "the Stately."

+Johann died in the spring of 1651 during a spa treatment in Ems from a recurring and very severe stroke.

 Personal life

-He was married on 30 September 1647 to Countess Johannette of Sayn-Wittgenstein, the daughter of Ernest, Count of Sayn-Wittgenstein-Sayn (1594-1632) and his wife, Countess Louise Juliane of Erbach.
+He was married on 30 September 1647 to Countess Johannette of Sayn-Wittgenstein, the daughter of Ernest, Count of Sayn-Wittgenstein-Sayn (1594–1632) and his wife, Countess Louise Juliane of Erbach.
 The marriage remained childless.
 Johannette later married Johann Georg I, Duke of Saxe-Eisenach and had issue.